Surfice1/2017-MA-Crash-Data/README.md

-This was my CS230 final project.
+This was my CS230 final project from Spring 2024.

 Description: Uses the 2017 Mass car crash data to demonstrate various data processing abilities.